An Analogue of Milnor's Invariants for Knots in 3-Manifolds: Background

 \section{Background}

 To give context for the Dwyer number and justification for why it generalizes the useful properties of Milnor's invariants, the following is a short overview of the original definition of these invariants and why they are useful.
-While the original definition of Milnor's invariants in \cite{milnor57} is somewhat laborious, as we will see in this section the construction naturally extends the idea of linking number in the group theoretic setting in order detect subtle higher order linking data of a link.
+While the original definition of Milnor's invariants with non-repeating indices by Milnor in \cite{milnor54} and in general in \cite{milnor57} is somewhat laborious, as we will see in this section the construction naturally extends the idea of linking number in the group theoretic setting in order detect subtle higher order linking data of a link.
 Milnor's invariants arise in three contexts: 1) combinatorial group theory, 2) cohomology, and 3) intersection theory.
-The connection between the group theoretic and cohomological perspectives using Massey products was conjectured by Milnor in his original definitions in \cite{milnor57}, but was not proven until much later by Turaev \cite{turaev} and independently by Porter \cite{porter}.
-Later, using work of Stein \cite{stein}, Cochran showed one can exploit the duality between Massey products and iterated intersections of surfaces in order to compute the first nonvanishing Milnor's invariants \cite{cochranmemoir}.
+The connection between the group theoretic and cohomological perspectives using Massey products was conjectured by Milnor in his original definitions, but was not proven until much later by Turaev in \cite{turaev} and independently by Porter in \cite{porter}.
+Later, using work of Stein in \cite{stein}, Cochran showed one can exploit the duality between Massey products and iterated intersections of surfaces in order to compute the first nonvanishing Milnor's invariants in \cite{cochranmemoir}.
 In this section, we survey definitions and major theorems about these invariants.

-Note that the fundamental group of a link complement is not itself a concordance invariant; however, we can extract concordance data from it.
+Note that the fundamental group of a link complement is not itself a concordance invariant: there are many slice links with non-trivial fundamental group.
+However, we can extract concordance data from the fundamental group of a link through a clever use of the lower central series.
 Recall that for an arbitrary link in the 3-sphere, we can repackage the linking numbers between its components as a statement about the homology of the complement of the link.
+In this article, we will refer to a 0-framed longitude of a knot or link simply as the longitude of the knot or link.